Balochistan to gets its first major Freelancing Training program with PITB's collaboration

 In a ceremony held at Arfa Software Technology Park on 5th May 2021, an agreement was signed between the Punjab Information Technology Board (PITB) and the Science and IT (S&IT) Department to set up the ‘DIGIBIZZ Freelancing & Entrepreneurship Program’ in Balochistan.
 The agreement was signed by PITB DG e-Governance Sajid Latif and DG S&IT Irfan Nawaz Memon.
 Officials from both organizations attended this ceremony, including Director IT Trainings S&IT Jawad Ahmad, Senior Program Manager PITB Ahmad Islam, and the freelancing wing of PITB.

-The PITB will execute the project to train the youth of Balochistan in Freelancing in collaboration with the S&IT.
-The project will commence with the provision of freelancing training to over 2000 students throughout the province.
+The PITB will execute the project to train the youth of Balochistan in Freelancing in collaboration with the S&IT, and will oversea the provision of freelancing training to over 2000 students throughout the province.

 In a message, Chairman PITB Azfar Manzoor committed to extending his full support to the cause of youth empowerment and termed this agreement as a major step towards the digital empowerment of Balochistan.